fs-public/token-watcher/README.md

 ![Repo Size](https://img.shields.io/github/repo-size/fs-public/ib-analyzer) ![Refactoring Overload](https://img.shields.io/badge/refactoring-overload-purple)

 Refactoring challenge.
-How much can I optimize the source of this repository in metrics of LOC, and secondarily bundle size?
+How much can I optimize the source of this repository in metrics of LOC and bundle size?
 Let's find out!

+Readability is still relevant, but secondary.

 ### User-level description